On the $\lambda$-invariant of Selmer groups arising from certain quadratic twists of Gross curves: Introduction

 \begin{thm} Let $s_\infty(R)$ be the number of primes of $K_\infty$ dividing $\sqrt{-q}R$, where $R$ satisfies the above Twisting Hypothesis.
 Then (i) $X(F_\infty)$ is a free finitely generated $\BZ_2$-module of exact rank $s_\infty(R) - 1$; and (ii) if $q\equiv 7\bmod 16$, then $X(F'_\infty)$ (resp. $X(J_\infty)$) is a free finitely generated $\BZ_2$-module of exact rank $s_\infty(R)$ (resp. $2s_\infty(R)-1$). \end{thm}

-The number $s_\infty(R)$ is finite and can be computed explicitly as follows.
+We point out that the number $s_\infty(R)$ is finite and can be computed explicitly as follows.
 Let $h$ be the class number of $K$, which is odd.
 Suppose $\fw$ is a prime of $K$ distinct from $\fp$.
 Then $\fw^h=(w)$ is principal.
 Adjust the sign of $w$ so that $\iota_\fp(w)\equiv 1\bmod 4\BZ_2$.
 Then, by class field theory (see the proof of Lemma 2.3 of \cite{CLL} or of Lemma 3.3 of \cite{CL}), the number of primes of $K_\infty$ dividing $\fw$ is

 It follows that if $q\equiv 7\bmod 16$ and $R=1$, we have $s_\infty(R) = 1$ whence $X(J_\infty)$ is a free $\BZ_2$-module of rank $1$.
 This recovers \cite[Theorem 1.1]{CLL}.
 It was proven in \cite{L1} that $X(F_\infty)\neq 0$ when $q\equiv 15\bmod 16$ and $R=1$, but the methods there are different from those of the present paper.
 The fact that $X(F_\infty)$ is a free finitely generated $\BZ_2$-module of $\BZ_2$-rank at most $s_\infty(R)-1$ has been proven when $q =7$ in \cite{CC}, and the argument extends easily to the more general case considered here.
 In particular, it can be proved in this way that $X(D_\infty)=0$ when $q\equiv 7\bmod 16$ (see \cite[Proposition 2.2]{CLL} or Proposition~\ref{prop:Xbound}).